Uchebuzz/ETL-Pipeline/SETUP_GUIDE.md

 - Check IAM permissions
 - Verify bucket exists and is accessible

-### Spark Memory Issues
+### Memory Issues with Large Datasets
-- Reduce data size
+- Process data in chunks using pandas
-- Increase driver memory in Spark config
+- Consider using AWS Glue or EMR for very large datasets
-- Use smaller partitions
+- Increase Lambda memory if using Lambda

 ### Terraform Errors
 - Run `terraform init` first